May 10th, 2018 – Singapore

 But as customers seem to remain reluctant to install mobile apps, a few theme parks have adopted digital wristbands, such as Disney’s Magic band or Universal Studio’s Tapu Tapu wristband.
 Indeed, if customers are no longer losing time queuing, they should have more time to spend their money.
 Thanks to RFID technology, these IoT wearables offer personalised experiences by triggering fast lane services, key-room-like access to the hotel, cashless payment and even to save pictures to the customer’s account.

 Data privacy experts have nevertheless raised concerns regarding the amusement parks capacity to track children.
-In Disney‘s press release from 2014, in the “Up To Guests” paragraph, it is stated that customers are free to refuse to use the IoT wristband, although this implies enjoying less the park’s experience.
+In Disney‘s FAQ and privacy page, it is stated that customers are free to refuse to use the IoT wristband, although this implies enjoying less the park’s experience.

 As theme parks are considered to spend the biggest share of their operations costs on employing staff, some park owners are choosing Big data, IoT and Crowd Analytics to manage productivity.